yt-project/yt/doc/source/developing/testing.rst

 .. code-block:: bash

-    $ pytest --pdb -v -s yt/visualization/tests/test_plotwindow.py::TestSetWidth
+    $ pytest yt/visualization/tests/test_plotwindow.py::TestSetWidth -v -s --pdb

-More pytest options can be found by using the ``-h`` option
+More pytest options can be found by using the ``--help`` flag

 .. code-block:: bash

-    $ pytest -h
+    $ pytest --help

 .. _answer_testing: